-Long-term debt includes capital leases in the amounts of \$688 and \$1,603 and current maturities of long-term debt of \$301 and \$205 at December 31, 2017 and 2016, respectively.
-The current maturities are classified to the trade payable balance as of December 31, 2017 and 2016, respectively.
+Long-term debt includes liabilities associated with equipment purchase in the amounts of \$724 and \$688 and current maturities of long-term debt of \$416 and \$300 at December 31, 2018 and 2017, respectively.
+The current maturities are classified to the trade payable balance as of December 31, 2018 and 2017, respectively.

-NOTE 7:- LONG-TERM DEBT, EXCLUDING CURRENT MATURITIES (Cont.)
+NOTE 8:- LONG-TERM DEBT, EXCLUDING CURRENT MATURITIES (Cont.)

 In April 2014, the Company signed a new financial undertakings letter with one bank and in May 2014 with another bank.
 Under these undertaking the Company is required to maintain certain financial covenants, including: (i) adjusted shareholders' equity (excluding certain intangible and other assets) equal to the greater of \$4.5 million or 17% of its consolidated total assets; and (ii) a debt service ratio of 1.5.
 Debt service ratio is defined as the ratio of EBITDA to current maturities of long-term debt plus interest expenses.
 The compliance with the financial covenants is measured annually based on the Company's annual audited financial statements.
-As of December 31, 2017 the Company was not in compliance with these covenants, however, one bank granted the Company a waiver for such non-compliance until the publication of the financial statements for June 30, 2018.
-As of December 31, 2016, the Company was not in compliance with the covenants of 1.5; however, the banks provided the Company with a waiver for such year end with respect to these covenants.
+As of December 31, 2017 the Company was not in compliance with these covenants, however, one bank granted the Company a waiver for such non-compliance until the publication of the financial statements for December 31, 2018 and another bank granted the Company a waiver until the publication of financial statements for June 30, 2018.